examdawn/NEP2020_2023_BCA/4thsem/Operating-System-Concepts/solved/unit4.md

 ## Q5.
 Explain First-Fit, Best-Fit and Worst-Fit Memory Allocation Strategies with advantages and disadvantages
 ## Q6.
 Explanation Fragmentation, Segmentation and Paging (quick advantages vs disadvantages too pliz)
 ## Q7.
 Explain Frame Allocation
+Frame allocation refers to the process of assigning physical memory frames (blocks of memory in RAM) to processes that are running in an operating system.
+Since physical memory is limited, frame allocation determines how memory is divided and assigned to different processes, which is critical for efficient system performance and memory utilization.

+In virtual memory systems, a process does not directly access physical memory but instead uses pages of data.
+These pages are mapped to physical frames in RAM.
+The operating system manages the allocation of these frames to processes.

+Example of Frame Allocation:
+Imagine a system with 100 frames of physical memory and 4 processes.
+The operating system needs to decide how to allocate these frames to the processes.
+Here are a few methods of allocation:
+- Fixed Frame Allocation:
+    - The operating system assigns a fixed number of frames to each process.
+    - Example: If the system has 100 frames and 4 processes, the OS may allocate 25 frames to each process.
+        - Process 1: 25 frames
+        - Process 2: 25 frames
+        - Process 3: 25 frames
+        - Process 4: 25 frames
+- Dynamic Frame Allocation:
+    - The number of frames allocated to each process can change dynamically based on the process's needs.
+    - Example: If Process 1 starts with 20 frames but later needs more memory, it might be allocated 30 frames, while Process 2 might be reduced from 30 to 20 frames.
+- Proportional Allocation:
+    - Frames are allocated based on the size or priority of each process.
+    - Example: The system may allocate frames proportional to the process size.
+If Process 1 is larger and needs more memory, it might get 60 frames, while Process 2 gets 40 frames.
 <!--
 Walk a homie through Page Replacement, why it is needed and its algorithms(FIFO, LIFO, LRU) with neat hood-ready diagrams -->